DFDS Seaways ferry "Queen of Scandinavia" Photo courtesy of DFDS.

 How to buy Norwegian train tickets

-Option 1, buy at entur.no
+Option 1, buy at Entur.no

 How to buy Norwegian train tickets from Oslo to Bergen, Trondheim, Stavanger...

-Option 2, at www.vy.no
+Option 3, at Vy.no

 The scenic Flåm Railway

-A scenic tourist line worth mentioning is the famous Flåm Railway (Flåmsbana) from Myrdal (on the Oslo-Bergen line) 900m above sea level to Flåm on the Fjord below.
+A scenic line worth mentioning is the famous Flåm Railway (Flåmsbana) from Myrdal (on the Oslo-Bergen line) 900m above sea level to Flåm on the Fjord below.
 Train run daily all year round, 4 departures a day in winter, 10 or so in summer.
 It can be done as a day trip from Oslo, as the Myrdal-Flåm journey itself only takes 40-50 minutes each way.
 See www.visitflam.com/flamsbana, then see www.vy.no for connections from Oslo or Bergen to Myrdal.

 Sleeper trains from Oslo to Bergen, Stavanger, Trondheim